nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_search_for_prescriptions_with_detail.md

 ### Consumer ###

-To search for a list of prescriptions the external system will make an HTTP request which must include, as a minimum, the following parameters:
+To search for a list of prescriptions the external system will make an HTTP request which must include the following parameter:

 - NHS Number
-- Format (this is a fixed value of `trace-summary`.
-Introduced for forwards compatibility)

-In addition, the external system may also provide the following optional parameters:

-- Prescription effective date range (earliest and latest date)<sup>1</sup>
-- Prescription status
-- Prescription Version
-- Message version<sup>2</sup>

-1. If `earliestDate` is not supplied it will default to 28 days ago.
-Note that this means that if no earliest date is supplied and the latest date is more than 28 days ago the earliest date will be after the latest date and no prescriptions will be found.
-  - If `latestDate` is supplied it will include all of that date i.e. up until midnight of that date.
-  - If `latestDate` is not supplied it will default to the current date/time.
-  - If both `earliestDate` and `latestDate` are supplied and `latestDate` is earlier than `earliestDate` no prescriptions will be found.
-2. message version indicates the version of the message response and is not used as part of the search.
+This must have been traced and verified, so is likely to have been obtained from a PDS trace.

 ## API Usage ##

-### Request Operation ###
+### Request ###

-#### Absolute Request ####
+#### Example Request ####

 ```http
 GET https://[spine_host]/mm/nhs111itemsummary?nhsNumber={nhsNumber}&format=trace-summary&earliestDate={earliestDate}&latestDate={latestDate}&prescriptionStatus={prescriptionStatus}&prescriptionVersion={prescriptionVersion}&version={version}
 ```
-> Host details for all Spine environments can be retrieved from [Spine Assurance Portal](http://www.assurancesupport.digital.nhs.uk)
+> Host details for all Spine environments can be retrieved from [Spine Assurance Portal](http://www.assurancesupport.digital.nhs.uk) [NHS network access only]

 #### Request Headers ####